ardsh/slonik-trpc/examples/datagrid-example/README.md

 ## Getting started

-You need a PostgreSQL database, simply export `DATABASE_URL`
+This is an example using SQLite+prisma for codesandbox compatibility. slonik-trpc supports a `sqlite` compatibility mode, and it can work with other clients besides slonik, because all it does is generate SQL queries from the fragments you supply.

+In a real-life project you'd probably wanna use PostgreSQL.
 [This is a good article for free PostgreSQL databases in the cloud](https://hasura.io/blog/top-postgresql-database-free-tier-solutions/).
 Once you have a DATABASE_URL you can use it with slonik.

-Then run
+To get started run:

 ```bash
 yarn prisma db push